KyberNetwork/widget-monitor-js/README.md

 ```

-The following example shows some of these features:
+The following example shows how to use this module:

 ```javascript